 You'll need to make a judgment call on the approximate resulting group sizes, based on how many hands are at your disposal.
-Try to pick your geographical division so that the typical size is about 7 members, and that no subgroup has more than 30 members.
+Try to pick your geographical division so that the typical size is about seven members and no subgroup has more than thirty members.
 Don't announce this intent, as doing so would cause a distracting discussion about that action: just create the subgroups in a way that will cause this division to happen.

-If you have more than a thousand people at your disposal in this initial splash, which can happen, then 30 subgroups of 30 people each will not be enough: that structure has a maximum of 30×30=900 people.
-In this rare case, you may need to exceed the 30-people-per-group limit and have as many as 150 people each in 30 subgroups.
+If you have more than a thousand people at your disposal in this initial splash, which can happen, then thirty subgroups of thirty people each will not be enough: that structure has a maximum of 30×30=900 people.
+In this rare case, you may need to exceed the thirty-people-per-group limit and have as many as 150 people each in thirty subgroups.
 This is a rare case, though, and you are not likely to encounter this.

-(The magic numbers 7, 30, and 150 are deeply integrated parts of the human social psyche - part of how we are wired.
+(The magic numbers seven, thirty, and 150 are deeply integrated parts of the human social psyche - part of how we are wired.
 We'll return to how people behave in groups of those sizes in the next chapter.)

 Having set the initial structure, you need to tell everybody to go to the appropriate subgroup and meet with other people who go there.
-Tell everybody to introduce themselves to one another, and to select a leader between them for the subgroup.
+Tell people to introduce themselves to one another, and to select a leader between them for the subgroup.
 At this point, you can safely refrain from giving instructions as to how that leader should be selected; the subgroups will come up with different ways that each have legitimacy in their respective group, and that's all that matters at this point.